 All presented datasets have undergone a thorough quality control process.
-Such process consisted of multiple steps as the measurements may not be homogenous due to the varying number of observations during the day, changes of sensors, and other factors (Estévez et al., 2011).
-In the first step, the data were visualised as a time series that allowed verification if all data have been collected and that the record structure is correct, complete, and without any gaps.
+Such a process consisted of multiple steps as the measurements may not be homogenous due to the varying number of observations during the day, changes of sensors, and other factors (Estévez et al., 2011).
+In the first step, the data were visualised as a time series that allowed verification if all data had been collected and the record structure were correct, complete, and without any gaps.
 In this way also the presence of outliers and step change in the data was tested.
-To determine the degree of compatibility and homogeneity of the measurements from different sensors, changed over years, the old and new sensors were operated simultaneously for more than one year.
-The results allowed to combine time series.
+To determine the degree of compatibility and homogeneity of the measurements from different sensors, which changed over the years, the old and new sensors were operated simultaneously for more than 1 year.
+The results allowed us to combine time series.
 In the following step, different variables were compared to test the internal consistency between variables.
-Such analyses include a comparison of minimum, mean, and maximum daily TA that follow the rule TAmax>TAmean>TAmin.
-In the case of WS and WD following conditions were tested WS=0 and WD=0, WS≠0 and WD≠0.
-In the third step temporal consistency of time series was analysed with the help of statistical tests of homogeneity (Pettit and Standard Normal Homogeneity Test).
+Such analyses include a comparison of minimum, mean, and maximum daily TA that follow the rule $TA{max} > TA{mean} > TA{min}$ .
+In the case of WS and WD, the following conditions were tested: WS = 0 and WD = 0, $WS \neq 0$ and $WD \neq 0$ .
+In the third step temporal consistency of time series was analysed with the help of statistical tests of homogeneity (Pettit and the standard normal homogeneity test).
 In the last step, the same variables but from different meteorological stations in Svalbard were compared.
 The air temperature time series were tested against observations in Barentsburg, Bjørnøya, Hopen, Longyearbyen (Svalbard Lufthavn), Ny Ålesund, and Sveagruva.
-For that purpose, the data were visualised and checked with the Standard Normal Homogeneity Test (Alexandersson, 1986; Nordli et al., 1996).
+For that purpose, the data were visualised and checked with the standard normal homogeneity test (Alexandersson, 1986; Nordli et al., 1996).
 The applied algorithm showed good performance in both detecting breakpoints and identifying homogeneous time series.
-By application of the relative method, with comparison to the other available datasets from Svalbard, the gradual and step changes due to climate change were not found as a source of inhomogeneity.
+By application of the relative method, with comparison to the other available datasets from Svalbard, the gradual and step changes due to climate change were not found to be a source of inhomogeneity.